mcyork/MythosCode/README.md

 The idea behind MythosCode is to explore how the universal themes and lessons of classic stories can be expressed in the structured logic of code.
 This project is a tribute to the timeless nature of storytelling, showcasing the creativity and flexibility of programming as a medium for narrative.

 ### Structure
-The repository is not organized.
+The repository is now somewgat organized.

 ### How to Use
 1. Clone the repository to your local machine.